 These terms and conditions shall govern the terms of our relationship from the time when we receive formal instructions from you to proceed with any matter.
 The obligations created hereunder shall continue after the completion of the matter or the termination of the relationship.

 These terms and conditions are Harneys standard terms and conditions of engagement, and as such may be amended from time to time by Harneys.
-These terms and conditions are subject to any specific variations which may be agreed in writing between us in any signed engagement letter.
+These terms and conditions are subject to any specific variations which may be agreed in writing with us in any signed engagement letter.

-If Harneys merges or amalgamates with another firm, any engagement which we have with you shall not terminate as a result, and the successor firm shall continue the engagement.
+If Harneys merges or amalgamates with another firm any engagement which we have with you shall not terminate as a result and the successor firm shall continue the engagement.